mark-tasaka/Unity-C-Basic-Random-Dungeon-Adventure/README.md

 ----------------------

+Update 1.02: 2021-06-19

+Add animation (walking, idle) to the Player class.

 Update 1.01: 2021-06-15

 Completed the course and uploaded the project from this course.
 My next updates will expand on the project, by added new features and functionality to the project.